I Tried the Ketogenic Diet for 30 Days and Here's What Happened

 As a rule, I shy away from extreme diets or eating regimens.
 Atkins?
-Never heard of him.
-Whole 30?
+Never heard of them.
+Whole30?
 Wholly not going to bother with it.
 Paleo?
 Some things are better left in the history books.

-However, the simplicity of the ketogenic (keto for short) diet appealed to me, and seeing as I had a wedding to attend—and a bridesmaid's dress to wear—I needed something effective to help me shed some weight, and fast.
+However, the simplicity of the ketogenic (keto for short) diet plan appealed to me, and I was looking to lose some weight ahead of a wedding I was attending.

-I started the diet about one month before the wedding with a goal of losing 10 pounds.
+I started the keto diet about one month before the wedding with the goal of losing 10 pounds.
 Since a low-calorie diet can produce up to a 2-pound weight loss per week, 10 pounds over 4 weeks didn't feel extreme.
-If the keto diet was as great as had been touted, I thought 10 pounds would be easy.
+If the keto diet plan was as great as had been touted, I thought 10 pounds would be easy.

-Before I started, I spent several weeks researching the diet, following keto-focused Instagram accounts for inspiration, and creating a plan.
-This last part, I would soon learn, was the most important thing for my journey.
+Before I started, I spent several weeks researching the diet, following keto-focused Instagram accounts for inspiration, and creating a plan (see our healthy version of a keto meal plan).
+I would soon learn this last part was the most important thing for my journey.

 I used an online keto calculator to set a goal for calories, carbs and fat.
 I mostly followed the suggestions, with the exception of fat.
 The calculator suggested over 200 grams of fat each day.
 That's tough to hit without loading ghee into my coffee or swigging some coconut oil before lunch.
 Can it be done?
 Absolutely.
 I just couldn't get there.
 For me, the focus was on reducing carbs.
 I let the other pieces just fall into place.

 I also asked a friend to join me as an accountability partner.
 She had tried the keto diet before with good success, so having a guide for my myriad questions was a big help.
-It was also nice to have someone to message at 10 p.m. when I really wanted a cookie so she could commiserate with me.
-(We agreed the cookie would be delicious, and then ate a cheese stick.)
+It also helped keep me on track.

 Featured Recipe: Bacon-Wrapped Chicken with Roasted Zucchini

 The key to hitting my number was to plan, plan, plan.
-I worked out all three meals, down to the condiments, plus snacks on the weekends.
-If I knew what I was having and what I was "allowed" to have while staying under my carb goal, I found managing the infrequent cravings and hunger pangs easier.
+I worked out all three meals, condiments and snacks on the weekends.
+If I knew what I was having ahead of time, I found managing the infrequent cravings and hunger pangs easier.
 I can't stress enough the importance of planning for a keto diet.

-My body tried to revolt.
 The "keto flu" is a term you'll see on keto blogs and forums.
-For me, it was a very real event, but not everyone will experience it.
+It was a real event for me, but not everyone will experience it.

-As your body breaks through the carb cycle and enters ketosis (where you rely on ketones, instead of carbs, for energy), you may experience fatigue, mental fogginess, even irritability.
-My "keto flu" only lasted a day, and once I passed it, I never experienced the symptoms again.
-I even ate a cookie one day during the diet to celebrate my birthday.
-I certainly came out of ketosis when I ate that treat, but I didn't experience any repercussions for it.
+As your body breaks through the carb cycle and enters ketosis (where you rely on ketones, instead of carbs, for energy), you may experience fatigue, mental fogginess and even irritability.
+My "keto flu" only lasted a day, and I never experienced the symptoms again once I passed it.
+(Learn more about the sneaky side effects of the keto diet, including some of those flu-like symptoms).

 Featured Recipe: Soy Sauce Eggs

-It's important to keep in mind that when you are on a low-carb diet of any type, you will lose several pounds in the first few days.
+It's important to remember that when you are on a low-carb diet of any type, you will lose several pounds in the first few days.
 That's because your body is dropping water weight.
-When I returned to typical eating over the wedding weekend, I gained 4 pounds.
-I didn't overeat that weekend.
-I had just returned to eating carbs, so the water weight returned.
+When I returned to typical eating over the wedding weekend, I gained 4 pounds because when I started eating carbs again the water weight returned.

 Of course, with a keto plan, your ingredient list is dramatically shortened.
-I scoured blogs, Instagram, Pinterest and other sources for reliable recipes, and then I put my own thinking cap on and came up with several dishes I really enjoyed.
+I scoured blogs, Instagram, Pinterest and other sources for reliable recipes, then put my thinking cap on and came up with several dishes I really enjoyed.

-Write the recipes down, use a meal-tracking app like MyFitnessPal to record the ingredients, and you can figure out if a recipe can work for you.
+Write the recipes down, use a meal-tracking app like MyFitnessPal to record the ingredients, and determine if a recipe works for you.
 It takes a bit more work than an average meal plan, but it's worth it.

-I broke my sugar addiction.
 You can't eat sugar on the keto diet, and most of the no-carb sugar substitutes don't work for me.
-So when you're left with no recourse, you just have to quit sugar.

-That doesn't mean the cravings went away.
-In the first few days, the cravings for a peanut butter cup or a soda or even just a banana were strong.
+This isn't to say that my cravings simply went away.
+In the first few days, cravings for a peanut butter cup, soda or even just a banana were strong.
 (Here's when having an accountability buddy really helps.)
 When you go back to typical eating, you might find (as I did) that many foods you ate regularly are now just too sweet to finish.

-I won't be staying with keto for the long term—I really can't eat that much bacon anymore—but I do expect I'll return to it several times a year.
-If nothing else, the strict diet works well for me as a reset after a long splurge (hello, holidays!), and my month-long experiment helped me break my dependency on some of my biggest food crutches (sugar, pasta, crackers).
+I won't be staying on a keto diet meal plan for the long term—I can't eat that much bacon anymore—but I expect I'll return to it several times a year.
+If nothing else, my month-long experiment helped me eat less sugar and refined carbs.

 The keto diet is not for everyone.
 Certainly, if you have blood sugar issues or a history of heart disease, you should not try this diet without a doctor's supervision.
 However, if you're in good health and are looking for a weight-loss jump-start, the keto diet might be the opportunity you've been looking for.
 I just hope you really like bacon.